 Though the Internet has offered us all a megaphone for addressing the masses, these letters aren't remotely new.
 Over history, they’ve proved an effective rhetorical device, making us smarter, making us tougher, and, most importantly, making us think.

 Martin Luther's Ninety-Five Theses, after all, worked as an open letter—inked, as he said, to spur dialogue “Out of love for the truth and the desire to bring it to light.”
 In similar fashion, his namesake Martin Luther King Jr. also penned one: his Letter from Birmingham Jail, jotted in the very margins of the newspaper statement he was responding to.
-The Apostle Paul wrote from prison, too (the New Testament would be considerably slimmer without his epistles to newborn churches), and ...1
+The Apostle Paul wrote from prison, too (the New Testament would be considerably slimmer without his epistles to newborn churches), and while we're at it, it's probably not much of a stretch to lump in C.S.
+Lewis's The Screwtape Letters.
+Those are fiction, of course—correspondence between a senior demon and his bumbling protégé—but eavesdropping ...1